anilabraham-IT/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 # Intune for Education in your schools

-Microsoft Intune for Education is a cloud-based, mobile device management (MDM)service for the classroom setting.
-It enables your teachers and students to stay productive on classroom devices, while keeping data secure.
+Microsoft Intune for Education is a cloud-based, mobile device management (MDM) service for schools.
+It helps your teachers and students stay productive on classroom devices, and keeps school data secure.

 With Intune for EDU you can:
 * Manage the desktop and mobile devices your students use to access classroom data
 * Manage the apps students use in the classroom
 * Control how students and teachers access and share classroom information
-* Impose school security requirements on devices and apps
+* Apply school security requirements to devices and apps

-The online web portal is accessible by educational and IT professionals to onboard and manage both iOS and Windows devices.
-From the portal, you can remotely assign, manage, and monitor device settings and apps.
-Outside of the portal, Intune for EDU also offers the built-in Take a Test app, which allows teachers to assess student progress directly from classroom devices.
+Intune for Education offers an online portal so you can onboard and manage both iOS and Windows devices.
+From the portal, remotely assign, manage, and monitor device settings and apps.
+Outside of the portal, Intune for Education supports the Take a Test app, which allows teachers to assess student progress directly from classroom devices.

 In addition to the education-focused online portal, you'll have access to other management tools:
 * Microsoft Intune in the Azure portal, the [full device, app, and user management experience](https://docs.microsoft.com/intune/understand-explore/introduction-to-microsoft-intune)